nrgreenup/jekyll-now/about_me.md

 permalink: /about_me/
 ---

 I am a PhD student at Indiana University (living in Boston, MA), National Science Foundation Graduate Research Fellow, and an aspiring data scientist.
 I view data as a gateway to increased productivity and efficiency, and thus am passionate about using data to create actionable insights.
 Through diverse experiences &mdash; including time spent teaching undergraduate research methods and statistics &mdash; I am skilled in synthesizing statistical information and communicating it in a straightforward, easy-to-understand manner.
-I have experience programming in R, Python, Stata, and SQL and continue to devote time to advancing my programming abilities (currently more Python).
+I have experience programming in R, Python, Stata, and SQL and continue to devote time to advancing my programming abilities (currently more Python and Tableau).

 ### Statistical and Methodological Training and Experience
 #### Graduate Coursework